Home » All Posts » Blackstone Griddle Recipes » Blackstone Griddle Cakes

 10. After the cakes are cooled, cut each top to make sure each is level.

 11. Chef Sherry’s buttercream frosting is easy and the best frosting to decorate your cake.
-Get the Buttercream Frosting recipe HERE!
+Get my Buttercream Frosting recipe.
 Make this frosting ahead of time and store in an air-tight container.

 12. For a professional look, use a #2D Wilton star tip and a piping bag to apply the frosting to the cake.